chinmaykrishnroy/BitFlow/README.md

 # BitFlow

 Stream or download files from any directory you love, in secure, bite-sized chunks.
 Share access without giving away the keys to your entire drive.
-Basically, it’s like file-sharing on steroids, but totally under your control.

 ---